darwinia-network/darwinia-common/docs/Relayer Fee Market.md

         2. The source account will be included in the MessageDelivery event in target chain.
         3. Thus source account will be included in the Message Delivery Proof.
     4. Can other relayer help claim with the message delivery proof?
 And will the protocol incentive this behavior?
-5. If the collateral of any relayer is lower than required collateral threshold (e.g. slashed in order), the enrolment of this relayer will become inactive(will be removed from the ***ask*** list, and not able to put new ***ask***).
-6. Reward Strategy,
-   In any time, the message relayer and confirm relayer can be anyone, do not have be the assigned relayer.
-But in priority time slots, assigned relayer will be rewarded with much more regardless wo relay the message and do the confirmation.
+5. Reward and Slash Strategy.
     1. **_0 ~ T1, assigned relayer: R1,_** R1 can claim 60% from the reward P1, and message relayer can claim 80% * (1 - 60%) from P1， confirm relayer can claim 20% * (1 - 60%) from P1, (P3 - P1) will go to treasury.
     2. **_T1 ~ T2, assigned relayer: R2,_** R2 can claim 60% from the reward P1, and message relayer can claim 80% * (1 - 60%) from P1， confirm relayer can claim 20% * (1 - 60%) from P1, (P3 - P1) will go to treasury.
     3. **_T2 ~ T3, assigned relayer: R3,_** R3 can claim 60% from the reward P1, and message relayer can claim 80% * (1 - 60%) from P1， confirm relayer can claim 20% * (1 - 60%) from P1, (P3 - P1) will go to treasury.
     4. **_T3~_**, The reward will be S(t) where S(t) > P3, the part S(t) - P3 comes from funds slashed from R1, R2, R3's collateral.
 Message relayer can claim 80% from S(t)， confirm relayer can claim 20% from S(t).

    Note: The ratio parameters in the strategy can be defined in runtime, and there might be update to them for refinement after more benchmark and statistics.

-8. Example:
+Example:

 lock_and_remote_issue